justin-kleid/genai-riddler/README.md

 ## Overview of Puzzle Quest

 This project is a riddle game using simple traditional puzzles with AI twists.
+If there are any problems at all, email jkleidermacher@uchicago.edu!

 ### Features